jbossdemocentral/bpms-baggage-delivery-demo/README.md

 A baggage delivery service using BPM.
 A business friendly demo using form modeler, bpm process, decisions table web, spreadsheet, dsl and bam.

-There are two options available to you for using this demo; local and OpenShift.
+There are three options available to you for using this demo; local, OpenShift and Docker.

 Option 1 - Install on your machine